wp-plugins/identity-verification-management/readme.txt

 == Description ==

-Identity Verification Services is providing a simple way to manage all of your verification needs with a single plugin.
-This plugin allows you to add multiple applications and extend all of your verification needs while managing a single application.
+Identity Verification management container plugin is providing a simple way to manage all of your verification needs with a single plugin.
+This plugin allows you to add multiple verifications simply by downloading individual plugins from identity verification services(IVS) <a href="https://dev.identityverification.com/wordpress_plugins" target="_blank">Store</a> and extend all of your verification needs by using corresponding short codes while managing a single application.

 Instantly verify: